-Appams (or "hoppers") are a popular thick rice flour pancake eaten mainly in Kerala (located in South India on the western coast).
-Appams are made in a variety of flavors such as egg appams, coconut appams, honey appams, milk appams and also non vegetarian appam varieties.
+Appams (or "hoppers") are a popular rice flour pancake eaten mainly in Kerala (located in South India on the western coast).
+Appams are slightly "cupped" shaped in appearance & can be filled with (or made in) a variety of flavors such as egg appams, coconut appams, honey appams, milk appams and there are also non-vegetarian appam varieties.

 BASIC KERALA APPAM (or PAL APPAM)